-The above bonds will make payment after every six months equivalent to $35 and will repay the principal amount of $1000 along with last interest payment on 31st Dec 2022.
-Based on the facts we can determine the present value of such a bullet bond as shown below:
+The above bonds will make payment after every six months equivalent to $35 and will repay the principal amount of $1000 along with the last interest payment on 31st Dec 2022.
+Based on the facts, we can determine the present value of such a bullet bond, as shown below:

 Strategy for Bullet Bonds

-- The reason behind investing or issuing this varies and mostly is based on the interest rate view that the two sides have i.e. Investor and the Issuer.
-Apart from the many benefits that are shared in advantages below, the major deciding factor for an investor to go for a bullet bond is when interest rate cycle is at its peak and expected to fall thereafter, in such case investing in a bullet bond will lock in the principal at such rates and when yield will start falling the value of such investments will swell up for such investors.
+- The reason behind investing or issuing this vary and mostly is based on the interest rate view that the two sides have, i.e., Investor and the Issuer.
+Apart from the many benefits that are shared in advantages below, the major deciding factor for an investor to go for a bullet bond is when the interest rate cycle is at its peak and expected to fall thereafter, in such case investing in a bullet bond will lock in the principal at such rates and when yield starts falling the value of such investments will swell up for such investors.

-- Similarly, when interest rate cycle is at rock bottom and is expected to reverse thereafter it starts rising, in such a case issuing bullet bond will be beneficial for the issuer as when yields will start rising the coupon required by the investors will also rise and the issuer will be better off locking in at lower coupons before the interest rate cycle starts ticking up.
+- Similarly, when the interest rate cycle is at rock bottom and is expected to reverse thereafter, it starts rising; in such a case, issuing bullet bond will be beneficial for the issuer as when yields will start rising, the coupon required by the investors will also rise, and the issuer will be better off locking in at lower coupons before the interest rate cycle starts ticking up.